hashicorp/packer/post-processor/provenance/README.md

 Signing defaults to `none`, which writes the unsigned JSON statement.

+## Source detection

+The provenance statement records the build's source repository as a resolved dependency.
+Packer detects this from the Git repository containing the current working directory (the directory Packer runs in).
+Set `source_uri` to override the detected value, for example when the build runs outside the source checkout or the remote URL should be normalized.

 Signing modes:

 - `key` signs with a PEM private key and verifies with either the signer's